Ajinkya-0599/frontend-amsa-ajinkya/README.md

 </p>

-**AMSA** is a full-stack web application designed to manage and showcase AMSA activities, events, and member engagement.
+**AMSA Website** is a full-stack web application designed to manage and showcase AMSA activities, events, and member engagement.
 It uses a modern Next.js frontend, a Node.js backend, automated CI/CD pipeline, and secure AWS-based deployment.

 ---